 How did I get to a place where that is possible?
 My best and honest answer: Yoga.
 When I was in my first year of university I stumbled across a yoga studio not far from where I was living.
 I established a regular practice almost immediately.
 I felt so much vulnerability and fear diving into it all, but the breakthroughs I had then, and continue to experience today, have been life-changing.
 I allowed the physical, emotional, mental, and spiritual practice to completely sink in, and I was hooked.
 Yoga has played a meaningful role in reviving my love for my body and myself, just as I am.
 I have learned and grown so much through my struggles and suffering, but yoga has brought me many joys and successes, as well.
 Yoga has helped me reach full recovery.
 Yoga has helped me discover who I am, and to manifest my biggestand scariest dreams, goals, and visions.

-Through yoga I have come to know that my purpose is to teach those with similar experiences to my own.
+Through yoga, I have come to know that my purpose is to teach those with similar experiences to my own.
 I want to teach those who have either an eating disorder, a poor body image, or simply a low sense of self-worth about the lessons I came to find with the practice of yoga.
 Eating disorders and body issues often work to create disconnection from our body, while yoga helps to encourage body awareness and connection in a nurturing way.
-Through the practice of yoga we are able to become more of aware of our bodies from a place of respect, acceptance, and love.
-The lessons I learned from yoga inspired me to participate in a one week long yoga teacher training in 2013.
-Since then, I have had the amazing opportunity to live and work in New Zealand and Australia, teaching various styles of yoga including hatha, yin, restorative, and power vinyasa.
+Through the practice of yoga, we are able to become more aware of our bodies from a place of respect, acceptance, and love.
+The lessons I learned from yoga inspired me to participate in a one-week long yoga teacher training in 2013.
+Since then, I have had the amazing opportunity to live and work in New Zealand and Australia, teaching various styles of yoga including Hatha, yin, restorative, and power vinyasa.
 I currently teach at a wonderful little studio in Sydney called Yoga Sivana, and I will continue to grow my teaching schedule once I have completed this intensive 200 hour Zuna Yoga Teacher Training in Cambodia.

 |Lauren teaching in Sydney|